boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Dewi's Refuge is a small community burrowed into the surface of Luna.
 It's named for Suharto Dewi, an Indonesian entrepreneur who constructed the habitat more than forty years before the Fall.
-More fortunate than many, Dewi survived the Fall; he decided to sell off the old hab rather than modernise it, and the Skywards Collective purchased it from him.
+More fortunate than many, Dewi survived the Fall; he decided to sell off the old hab rather than modernise it, and the Skyward Collective purchased it from him.

-Complicating matters is that the hab was still occupied, if only by a hand-full of people.
+Complicating matters is that the hab was still occupied, if only by a handfull of people.
 The collective has worked hard to win these people over, and has enjoyed some success — cancelling rent being an excellent way to make a positive impression on someone — but they are not yet confident that they have enough public support to carry a vote to depart the LLA.

 For this reason, the factional status of the habitat is disputed.